Caddo: Post-contact history

 The Caddo first encountered Europeans and Africans in 1541 when the Spanish Hernando de Soto Expedition came through their lands.
 De Soto's force had a violent clash with one band of Caddo Indians, the Tula people, near present-day Caddo Gap, Arkansas.
 This historic event has been marked by the modern town with a monument.

+The Spanish were considered outsiders.
+All Franciscan missions were set up in peripheral locations in relation to temples complexes which were the center of the Caddo's world.
+The Caddos didn't want to move near the missions because they would abandon their sacred fires.
+According to Fray Isidro Felix de Espinosa, the Caddo believed "our [Spanish] fire is different."
+On a deeper level the security of the Caddo relied on centuries of living in dispersed settlements.

 French explorers in the early 18th century encountered the Natchitoche in northern Louisiana.
 They were followed by fur traders from French outposts along the Gulf Coast.
 Later Catholic missionaries from France and Spain also traveled among the people.
 The Europeans carried infections such as smallpox and measles, because these were endemic in their societies.
-As the Caddo peoples had no acquired immunity to such new diseases, they suffered epidemics with high fatalities that decimated the tribal populations.
+As the Caddo peoples had no acquired immunity to such new diseases, they suffered epidemics with high fatalities that destroyed the tribal populations.
 Influenza and malaria were additional new diseases that caused many deaths among the Caddo.

 French traders built their trading posts and associated forts near Caddo villages.
 These were already important hubs in the Great Plains trading network well before the 18th and 19th centuries.
 These stations attracted more French and other European settlers.
 Among such settlements are the present-day communities of Elysian Fields and Nacogdoches, Texas, and Natchitoches, Louisiana.
 In the latter two towns, early explorers and settlers kept the original Caddo names of the villages.

 Having given way over years before the power of the former Ohio Valley tribes, the later Caddo negotiated for peace with the waves of Spanish, French, and finally Anglo-American settlers.
 After the 1803 Louisiana Purchase, by which the United States took over the former French colonial territory west of the Mississippi River, the US government sought to ally with the Caddo peoples.
-During the War of 1812, American generals such as William Henry Harrison, William Clark, and Andrew Jackson crushed pro-British uprisings among other Southeast Indians, in particular the Creek, also known as Muscogee.
+During the War of 1812, American generals such as William Henry Harrison, William Clark, and Andrew Jackson crushed pro-British uprisings among other southeast Indians, in particular the Creek, also known as Muscogee.
 Tensions within their tribe resulted in near civil war among the Creek.